 In daily life, we recognize each other for the complex and varied people that we are.
 Think about it.
 Practically the only place we see stereotypes this retrograde are on TV and in the movies.
 We’re not “opposite sexes,” but we’re surrounded by the idea that we are.

-Thanks to @DustinStoltz anyway!Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+Thanks to @DustinStoltz anyway!Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.